In their native Thailand, Thai Ridgebacks were used to hunt cobras.

 - SUPPORTS ACTIVE DOGS: Optimal levels of fats and carbohydrates fuel an active lifestyle

 - HIGH-QUALITY PROTEIN: High-quality chicken is the first ingredient for protein that powers their day

 Thai Ridgeback Maintenance And Grooming

 You won’t need to bathe your dog very often, either.
-These dogs have strong, fast-growing nails, however, which do need to be trimmed regularly to keep from splitting and tearing.
+These dogs have strong, fast-growing nails, however, which do need regular trimming to keep from splitting and tearing.
 Brush their teeth regularly to prevent any buildup of tartar that could lead to gum infections and tooth loss.

 Thai Ridgeback Training

 Because of their independent natures, these dogs can be very difficult to train.
 Even the most experienced dog handlers often find these canines difficult to work with.
 Consistent, repetitive training that combines firm correction with positive reinforcement in the form of treats produces the best results.

 You’ll need to begin acclimating your puppy to other people and pets just as soon as he or she has received all vaccinations.
 These dogs are naturally mistrustful of strangers, but early socialization can help them grow more comfortable in unfamiliar situations.